OscarPellicer/AutoTestIA/README.md

     *   Edit the `.env` file and add your API keys for the LLM providers you intend to use.
     ```dotenv
     # .env file contents example
+    OPENROUTER_API_KEY="sk-or-..." # Recommended, can handle most models with a single API key
     OPENAI_API_KEY="sk-..."
     GOOGLE_API_KEY="AIza..."
     ANTHROPIC_API_KEY="sk-ant-..."